Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Doing special exercises is the first way to treat frozen shoulder.
 You may see a physical therapist who can help you learn to do them.
 If these exercises don’t help, you may need further medical treatment.

 Doing stretches is often the best way to treat frozen shoulder.
 Stretching each day can help lessen the pain and restore shoulder flexibility.
 But it often takes a significant amount of time before you notice results.
 Try to be patient.

 To warm up, do the “pendulum.”
 While standing, let the hand on your frozen side dangle freely as you hold the back of a chair or a table top with your other hand.
 Slowly make circles and side-to-side motions with the frozen arm.

 Your healthcare provider may refer you to physical therapy.
 This hands-on care helps you learn how to do stretching exercises at home.
 A physical therapist may also work on restoring your shoulder flexibility.
 To do this, he or she may gently stretch and move your frozen shoulder.

-Anti-inflammatory medicines can help relieve pain.
+Anti-inflammatory medicines or steroid injections can help relieve pain.
 This may help you do your stretches.
 Your healthcare provider can tell you more.

 Mild and moist heat can help loosen your shoulder.
 Try taking a warm shower or bath just before you stretch.